Mitchell injured as Hamilton Tiger-Cats hold on to beat Ottawa Redblacks - Hamilton | Globalnews.ca

-Bo Levi Mitchell won in his return to the Tiger-Cats’ lineup, but suffered what looked like a serious ankle injury, as Hamilton beat the Ottawa Redblacks 16-12 at TD Place Stadium Friday night.
+Bo Levi Mitchell won in his return to the Tiger-Cats’ lineup, but suffered a serious injury to his lower right leg, as Hamilton beat the Ottawa Redblacks 16-12 at TD Place Stadium Friday night.

 Mitchell, who missed the previous four games with an abductor injury, threw for 353 yards and two touchdowns including a 75 yard TD to receiver Kai Locksley to give the Cats a 16-9 lead in the third quarter.

-After Hamilton made what turned out to be a game-winning defensive stop on a third and two play from inside their own five yard line, Mitchell attempted a quarterback sneak to move the ball away from the Ticats’ endzone and got hurt.
+After Hamilton made what turned out to be a game-winning defensive stop on a third and two play from inside their own five yard line, Mitchell attempted a quarterback sneak to move the ball away from the Ticats’ endzone.

-Redblacks linebacker Jovan Santos-Knox landed on Mitchell’s right ankle and the QB was carried off the field by his teammates.
+With about a dozen seconds left in the game, Redblacks linebacker Jovan Santos-Knox landed on Mitchell’s right ankle at the two-yard line and the QB was carried off the field by his teammates.

+On Saturday, the Cats announced that Mitchell would be placed on the six-game injured list for the second time this season.

+Two of Mitchell’s five interceptions were converted into field goals by Ottawa’s Lewis Ward, who accounted for all of the Redblacks’ points in the game, going 4-for-4 on the night.

 Ottawa QB Dustin Crum was held in check by Hamilton’s defence and completed 13-of-21 passes for 148 yards and one interception.
 Crum also ran the ball 13 times for 82 yards.